paulmarrington/lispz/manuscript/functionalprogramming.md

 ## Tail-call Recursion

 Another trait common to 'real' functional languages is tail-call recursion.
-They (almost) never have imperative loop syntax such as _for_ and _while_.
+Functional languages (almost) never have imperative loop syntax such as _for_ and _while_.
 Instead functions will call themselves to process sequences.
 This is called recursion.

     (ref count-down (lambda [count]
       (ref next (- count 1))